Let the Right One In (novel): Synopsis

 Håkan serves Eli by procuring blood from the living.
 He struggles with his conscience and chooses victims whom he can trap, but who are not too young.
 Eli pays him for doing this.
 Håkan offers to go out one last time if he can spend a night with Eli after he gets the blood.
 Håkan is only allowed to touch Eli.

 Håkan's attempt to get blood fails, and he is caught.
 He disfigures himself with acid so that the police will not be able to trace Eli through him.
 Eli visits Håkan, who offers his blood.
 Eli drinks, but a guard interrupts them and Eli fails to kill him.
 Håkan throws himself out the window to the ground below, but is reanimated as a vampire driven by his desire for Eli.
 Håkan pursues and tries to rape Eli.
 Eli fights him off and escapes.
-Håkan is destroyed by Tommy after he gets locked in the basement with him.
+Håkan is destroyed by a friend of Oskar's named Tommy after Håkan and Tommy are locked in a basement together.

-Lacke suspects a child is responsible for the murder of his friend.
-Lacke witnesses Eli attack his girlfriend.
-Eli tries to drink her blood, but Lacke fights Eli off.
+The local alcoholic, Lacke, suspects a child is responsible for the murder of his friend.
+Lacke sees Eli attack his girlfriend, Virginia.
+Eli tries to drink Virginia's blood, but Lacke fights Eli off.
 Virginia survives, but starts turning into a vampire.
-She does not realize her "infection" until she tries to prolong her life by drinking her own blood, and finds that exposure to the sun causes boils on her skin.
-Virginia realizes her transformation and kills herself in bed by exposing herself to daylight.
+She does not realize that she is "infected" until she tries to prolong her life by drinking her own blood, and finds that exposure to the sun causes boils on her skin.
+Virginia recognizes her transformation and kills herself in bed by exposing herself to daylight.
 Lacke is thwarted by Oskar and Eli.

-Oskar fights back and injures his tormentor.
-He and his older brother corner Oskar at night at the pool and try to drown him.
+Oskar fights back against his tormentor, Jonny, whom he injures.
+Jonny and his older brother corner Oskar at night at the pool and try to drown him.
 Eli rescues Oskar and beheads the two brothers.
 Eli and Oskar flee the city with Eli's money and possessions.